luigiplr/netify-jump/README.md

 ##Why did I make it?

 I feel software such as this should not require large license fees & paid subscriptions for the newest version every year.
 I believe in open source software and the power that is the community.
+(I also needed to make a hotspot)

-## Wheres the beef!
+## Where's the beef!

 Pre-built binarys & setup files can be found in the [Releases Tab]().